Ungkimyou/cheesio/README.md

 ## What does Cheesio do?

-Cheesio is currently under development (v0.3.0) with very limited commands.
+Cheesio is currently under development (v0.4.0) with very limited commands.

-### Commands

-There are 4 commands: Avatar, ping, userinfo and serverinfo.

-#### Avatar
-Fetches your or the user you provided's avatar.
-Aliases: Av, pfp, profilepic
-Cooldown: 5 seconds

-#### Ping
-Fetches the Message Roundtrip and API Latency, and provides the uptime for the bot since it last booted up.
-Aliases: Pong, pingpong, latency, uptime
-Cooldown: 5 seconds

-#### Serverinfo
-Fetches information about the server.
-Aliases: Si, serveri, sinfo
-Cooldown: 5 seconds

-#### Userinfo
-Fetches information about you or the user provided.
-Aliases: Ui, whois, wi
-Cooldown: 5 seconds

 ## How do I invite Cheesio to my server?